Time Evolution of Multi-Party Entanglement Signals: Saturation of in finite adjacent intervals

 where we have eliminated the $\int d^{d-2}\vec{y}={\rm Area}(\p A)$ infinite factor as in the main text after~\eqref{AreaFunct2}.
 Restoring this factor, we find that the last term diverges as $\frac{1}{d-2}\frac{{\rm Area}(\p A)}{\epsilon ^{d-2}}$, which is the same as the UV divergence of RT surfaces~\cite{Rangamani:2016dms}.\footnote{This result makes sense, as both the RT surface and the saturated EWCS end on the boundary perpendicularly, and are hence asymptotically the same.} Dropping this UV divergent $\frac{{\rm Area}(\p A)}{\epsilon ^{d-2}}$ term, we have

 in the scaling limit.
 Notice that when $d=2$, the area/length in~\eqref{AreaSatEWCSdGeq2} instead integrates to

 which agrees with our $d=2$ analysis above.

-To sum up, we find that in $d\geq 2$ in the large region limit, the regularized area of the saturated EWCS is $0$.
+To sum up, we find that in $d\geq 2$ in the large region limit, the regularised area of the saturated EWCS is $0$.
 As these EWCS as shown in Figure~\ref{fig:SatEWCSAdj} (top) are radial and reach close to the horizon, their projections to the boundary along constant infalling time are vertical lines dangling from $K$, see Figure~\ref{fig:SatEWCSAdj} (bottom).
 This is due to the near-horizon logarithmic divergence of infalling time $v$~\eqref{SchInf}~\cite{Jiang:2024tdj}.
-Nevertheless, these cross-sections are no longer described by membrane theory, as they do not grow with $t$ or $x$ in the scaling limit.
-In particular, these vertical ``membranes'' should not be confused with the vertical membranes with tension $\mathcal{E}(0)=v_E$~\cite{Mezei:2018jco} obtained from projections of the HRT surfaces in the black hole interior~\cite{Hartman:2013qma,Liu:2013iza,Liu:2013qca}.
+Nevertheless, these cross-sections are no longer described by membrane theory for holographic CFT~\cite{Mezei:2018jco,Jiang:2024tdj}.
+This is because to derive the membrane tension~\eqref{MinMemb} from the area of the HRT surface in the scaling limit, one needs to integrate out the radial bulk $z$ degree of freedom.
+However, from e.g.~\eqref{AreaSatEWCSdGeq2} above, it is clear that for the almost-radial cross-section shown in Figure~\ref{fig:SatEWCSAdj}, the radial bulk $z$ degree of freedom $\emph{cannot}$ be integrated out.
+The reason why this cross-section fails to be captured by membrane theory in other chaotic systems than holographic CFTs is technically less clear.
+Intuitively, one can understand the reason as cross-sections of this kind do not grow with $t$ or $x$ in the scaling limit.
+Hence, these vertical ``membranes'' should not be confused with the vertical membranes with tension $\mathcal{E}(0)=v_E$~\cite{Mezei:2018jco} obtained from projections of the HRT surfaces in the black hole interior~\cite{Hartman:2013qma,Liu:2013iza,Liu:2013qca}.
 The latter reaches the $t=0$ slice in membrane theory, computing entanglement entropy $S=s_{\rm th} v_E t$ that grows linearly with time.

 \acknowledgments We thank M\'ark Mezei for many helpful conversations.
 We are also grateful to Geoffrey Penington, Julio Virrueta, and Gabriel Wong for discussions.
 HJ is partially supported by Lady Margaret Hall, University of Oxford.
 VB was supported in part by the DOE through DE-SC0013528 and the QuantISED grant DE-SC0020360, and by the Eastman Professorship at Balliol College, University of Oxford.
 SFR was supported in part by STFC through grant number ST/X000591/1.